-On the South Island, Queenstown and Christchurch experience around seven days of precipitation in August with lows of 34 F and 37 F and highs of 50 F and 54 F, respectively.
+On the South Island, Queenstown and Christchurch experience around seven days of precipitation in August, with lows of 34 and 37 degrees Fahrenheit and highs of 50 F and 54 F, respectively.
 On the other hand, North Island cities like the Bay of Islands have lows in the mid-40s and highs in the upper 50s and lower 60s but experience more rain with 13 to 16 days of precipitation throughout the month.

 What to Pack